Identifying and preventing FMLA abuse

 Maintain up-to-date medical certification forms

 It’s also a good idea to verify the authenticity of the forms submitted.
-Employers may contact the doctor’s office to verify that the document submitted by the employee is authentic.
-The employer may not request any additional medical information and the verification request should be handled by human resources or another party that is not the employee’s supervisor.
+Employers may contact the doctor’s office to confirm that the document submitted by the employee is authentic.
+The employer may not request additional medical information.
+Human resources or another party other than the employee’s supervisor should handle the verification request.

 It’s also important to remember that the onus for updating medical certifications is on the employer.
 You can request a recertification form once the initial one expires.
 If the certification form doesn’t specify a time limit or expiration date, you can typically request recertification no more than once every 30 days.
 However, if you receive information that indicates potential FMLA abuse or that there has been a significant change in the employee’s condition, you may request recertification early.